rixx/books.rixx.de/data/reviews/peter-v-brett/the-core/index.md

 The Core concludes the **Demon Cycle** series by *Peter Brett*, and it was a disappointment to me.
 While we still get a couple of cool side characters, the main cast has grown unrelatable to me.
-The story often felt like a mix of fanfiction and a detailed narration of a video game: hack, slash, get your dreams, feel a bit of mandatory doubt and off you go to your heroic journey, filled with never-too-difficult enemies.
+The story often felt like a mix of fanfiction and a detailed narration of a video game: hack, slash, get your dreams, feel mandatory doubt and off you go to your heroic journey, filled with never-too-difficult enemies.
 The bit of relevant character development itself (Renna, mostly) seemed to have taken place between books.